 Pygmy possums could melt the hardest of hearts.
-But they’re not just pretty faces: they're agile climbers and, though they can’t glide, they use their prehensile (grasping) tails like fifth limbs and can deftly leap between tall trees.
+But they’re not just pretty faces: though they can’t glide, they use their prehensile (grasping) tails like fifth limbs to climb swiftly and can deftly leap between tall trees.

 The pygmy possum family is divided into two groups – the genus Burramys and the genus Cercartetus.
 Burramys contains only one surviving species – the Mountain Pygmy Possum – three other extinct species are known from fossils.

 - Tasmanian (or Little) Pygmy Possum (C. lepidus) and